How Do Short Films Make Money? (Tips & Tricks)

 Instead of Kickstarter, GoFundMe, or Indiegogo, which are intended to raise money for a specific project or cause, Patreon is a monthly membership platform for fans and “patrons” to support creators they believe in financially with monthly donations.

-In the same way, a startup might start selling memberships to a new app or monthly service.
 You can start reaching out to your list of fans and provide exclusive rewards and incentives for them to back your future short film projects with recurring monthly donations.

+Make good short films!
+How do you do that?
+Make more short films!
 The best thing you can do for your film career is always to improve and work on your craft by creating and learning.
 Don’t be afraid to take risks and try and fail a few times – but don’t go into debt making a single short film, either.

 Here’s an example of putting it into perspective: One year, a friend made a short film that cost him 13,000 dollars.
 Another friend spent 1,000 dollars and made 13 short films.
 Who do you think learned more about filmmaking that year?